sfeakes/ipfire-scripts/README.md

 Only those exact domains will be rejected.
 This will allow all subdomains, ie `ad2.junk1.doubleclick.net & junk3.doubleclick.net` to be accepted.
 If you look at some of the lists from the sources, you will see hundreds of sub domains that all need to be blocked, and constantly get updated as new ones come out.

-With the “expermental nxdomain” option set, the script will sort all those domains down to the minimum, and block everything under that.
+With the “experimental nxdomain” option set, the script will sort all those domains down to the minimum, and block everything under that.
 In the example above it will simple use `doubleclick.net`, and block that and every domain under it. `eg *.doubleclick.net`

 To turn this option on, set the variable UNBIND_RETURN to either `refuse`, `static`, `always_refuse` or `always_nxdomain`.
 Description of these can be found in the "local-zone": section of the following URL. https://www.unbound.net/documentation/unbound.conf.html